-On 30 September 2018, UBS Group's common equity tier 1 ("CET1") capital ratio was 13.5%, the CET1 leverage ratio was 3.80%, the total loss-absorbing capacity ratio was 31.8% on a fully applied basis, and the total loss-absorbing capacity leverage ratio was 8.9% on a fully applied basis.
-On the same date, invested assets stood at CHF 3,267 billion, equity attributable to shareholders was CHF 51,122 million and market capitalisation was CHF 59,754 million.
-On the same date, UBS employed 65,556 people2.
+On 31 December 2018, UBS Group's common equity tier 1 ("CET1") capital ratio was 13.1%, the CET1 leverage ratio was 3.81%, the total loss-absorbing capacity ratio was 31.9% on a fully applied basis, and the total loss-absorbing capacity leverage ratio was 9.3% on a fully applied basis.1 On the same date, invested assets stood at USD 3,101 billion, equity attributable to shareholders was USD 53,309 million and market capitalisation was USD 47,978 million.
+On the same date, UBS employed 66,888 people2.
+This information has been extracted from the UBS fourth quarter 2018 report published on 22 January 2019 (the "Fourth Quarter 2018 Report") and it is subject to completion of year-end procedures.
+Refer to section 7.3 "Interim Financial Information" for more information.

-On 30 September 2018, UBS AG consolidated CET1 capital ratio was 13.7%, the CET1 leverage ratio was 3.83%, the total loss-absorbing capacity ratio was 31.3% on a fully applied basis, and the total loss-absorbing capacity leverage ratio was 8.8% on a fully applied basis.1 On the same date, invested assets stood at CHF 3,267 billion and equity attributable to UBS AG shareholders was CHF 50,136 million.
-On the same date, UBS AG Group employed 47,091 people2.
+On 31 December 2018, UBS AG consolidated CET1 capital ratio was 13.3%, the CET1 leverage ratio was 3.87%, the total loss-absorbing capacity ratio was 31.4% on a fully applied basis, and the total loss-absorbing capacity leverage ratio was 9.1% on a fully applied basis.1 On the same date, invested assets stood at USD 3,101 billion and equity attributable to UBS AG shareholders was USD 52,638 million.
+On the same date, UBS AG Group employed 47,643 people2.
+This information has been extracted from the Fourth Quarter 2018 Report and it is subject to completion of year-end procedures.
+Refer to section 7.3 "Interim Financial Information" for more information.